gstupp/cdx/README.md

 The `cdext` utility and associated shell script `cdx` help in the navigation of very large directory trees.
-Ideally, it allows for navigation with the miminal amount of input from the user.
+The intent is to allow navigation with the miminal amount of input from the user.

 # Examples
 Consider as an example the following directory tree